America First Committee: Legacy

 In 1983, after his time as president of Yale had concluded, Brewster said he was glad that he and the other isolationists had failed.
-He also acknowledged that, consciously or not, there was anti-Semitism among the elites at Yale during that period.
+He also acknowledged that, consciously or not, there was antisemitism among the elites at Yale during that period.
 Asked in a 2000 interview whether the leading members of the America First Committee had ever staged a reunion after the war, founder Stuart said, "No, we did not.
 We may be a little sensitive to the fact that the world still thinks we're the bad guys."

 Paleoconservative commentator Pat Buchanan has praised America First and used its name as a slogan.
 "The achievements of that organization are monumental," wrote Buchanan in 2004.
 "By keeping America out of World War II until Hitler attacked Stalin in June 1941, Soviet Russia, not America, bore the brunt of the fighting, bleeding and dying to defeat Nazi Germany."
 Historian Wayne S. Cole concludes that while the America First Committee did not actually defeat any Roosevelt administration proposal in Congress, it made the margins of several such actions smaller than they would have been otherwise; and that throughout 1941, Roosevelt was constrained in his actions in support of Britain due to isolationist pressures in public opinion that America First did the most to mobilize.

 The re-use of the "America First" phrase by Donald Trump in the 2016 United States presidential election led to a look back at the America First Committee through the filter of contemporary events.
 This included views on the level of extremism found in the 1940–41 movement as well as analysis of whether the new Trump administration was isolationist in the same sense.